JankariTech/blog/src/assets/MobileTestAutomation/automationFrameworksComparison.md

 ## [**Appium**](https://appium.io/docs/en/latest/)

-Appium is a widely-used mobile test automation framework that supports UI automation of multiple platforms, including mobile (Android, iOS, Tizen), web, desktop, TV. both iOS and Android platforms.
+Appium is a widely-used mobile test automation framework that supports UI automation of multiple platforms, including mobile (Android, iOS, Tizen), web, desktop, TV.
 The popularity of this tool may stem from its support for multiple programming languages for writing tests.
-Also, it is an open-source tool with 18.2k GitHub stars and 6k forks and [here](https://github.com/appium/appium) is the GitHub link.
+Also, it is an open-source tool with 18.2k stars and 6k forks on [GitHub](https://github.com/appium/appium).

 ### Pros and Cons: